Sample problems >>

 The magnet polarization is along its curvature.

-To avoid the influence of the boundaries while modelling the unbounded problem, we'll enclose the magnet in a rectangular region of air and specify zero Dirichlet boundary condition on its sides.
+To avoid the influence of the boundaries while modeling the unbounded problem, we'll enclose the magnet in a rectangular region of air and specify zero Dirichlet boundary condition on its sides.

 Magnetization of straight parts of the magnet is specified in terms of coercive force vector.
 Effective surface currents simulate magnetization in the middle curved part of the magnet.